 - Weight gain

-- A latex (rubber) or polyurethane sheath that covers the penis trying to keep the semen and other fluids from entering the woman’s vagina.
+- A latex (rubber) or polyurethane sheath that covers the penis in an effort to keep semen and/or other fluids from entering the vagina.

 - 13% failure rate.
 Many STDs can still be transmitted even when wearing a condom during sex.